MathMachado/Challenge_Spark_Kafka/README.md

   --deploy-mode cluster --num-executors 10 --executor-cores 4 \
   my_hourly_batch_app.jar
 ```

-**Considerations:**
-* **Number of Executors**: We can increase the number of executors to parallelize the processing of large datasets.
-Then, we can test performance with different numbers.
-* **Executor Cores**: For batch processing, we might allocate more cores per executor to handle larger computation tasks efficiently.
-We can allocate 3-5 cores per executor, depending on the workload.

 **Additional Considerations**:
 * **Resource Availability**: We need to consider the total available resources on the cluster and ensure that we are not overcommitting resources.